perguth/chromeos-welcome-to-estonia/README.md

 ## Usage

 ### Connect the card:

+Repeat these steps each time the card is reconnected:

-1. Plug the smart card reader with the card into your USB port
+1. Plug the smart card reader with the card into your USB port.
-2. Click `Connect to Linux` in the small pop up that appears bottom right
+2. Click `Connect to Linux` in the small pop up that appears at the bottom right.
 3. Run the following in a terminal: \
   `sudo service pcscd restart`